ocbe-uio/DIscBIO/README.md

 # DIscBIO

-A user-friendly pipeline for biomarker discovery in single-cell transcriptomics
+A user-friendly pipeline for biomarker discovery in single-cell transcriptomics.

 This is an R package based on the software available at https://github.com/SystemsBiologist/PSCAN.